-- 1.3 If the loading or unloading of the ship is performed by means of remotely controlled valves and pumps, all controls and indicators associated with a given cargo tank are to be concentrated in one control position. - 1.4 Instruments are to be tested in the working conditions and recalibrated at regular intervals.
-Test procedure for instruments and the intervals between recalibration are to be approved by the Register.
+- 1.3 If the loading or unloading of the ship is performed by means of remotely controlled valves and pumps, all controls and indicators associated with a given cargo tank shall be concentrated in one control position. - 1.4 Instruments shall be tested in the working conditions and recalibrated at regular intervals.
+Test procedure for instruments and the intervals between recalibration shall be approved by the Register.